 - Gross Salary (for example – £25,000 a year)

-- Pension contribution as an employer (currently 2% at the date of writing, 3% in April 2019)
+- Pension contribution as an employer (currently 3% at the date of writing)

 These are the basic costs, some more specific and overlooked ones:

-- 5.6 weeks holiday – whilst not an actual cost (it is included in their salary), you have a cost to the business of them not being there and producing.
+- 5.6 weeks holiday – not an actual cost (included in salary), there is a cost to the business of a drop in support during this period.
 Possible staff cover depending on the size of your team.

 - Desks – will you need to kit your office out with another desk, seat and pens?
 If you have never looked at some of the prices of these you may be surprised!